BrightcoveOS/android-player-samples/android-exoplayer-samples/README.md

 ## Reporting Bugs

-To report any bugs or otherwise odd behavior found within the Brightcove ExoPlayer plugin, please submit the following to the [Brightcove Native Player SDKs Google Group](https://groups.google.com/forum/#!forum/brightcove-native-player-sdks):
+To report any bugs or otherwise odd behavior found within the BrightcoveExoPlayer integration, please submit the following to the [Brightcove Native Player SDKs Google Group](https://groups.google.com/forum/#!forum/brightcove-native-player-sdks):

 1. Please preface your post with an [ExoPlayer] tag.